fhswf/MLPro/edu/README.md

 &emsp;<code>pip install notebook</code>

 ### 3. Install Dependencies
 Each howto requires different dependencies other than MLPro itself.
-You can check this in the preparation section of each howto
+You can check this in the preparation section of each howto.

 ### 4. Launch Jupyter Notebook
 Once Jupyter Notebook is installed, you can launch it by running: <br>